 Tips for Handling Student Debt

 - A financial advisor can help you understand what role debt, including student loan debt, plays in your overall financial plan.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you decide to go to college or go back to college, there are several factors to consider as you decide whether the expense is worth it.
 Part of this decision includes considering the real cost of any student loan debt; a good start is to use our free student loan calculator.